Skip to main content

 A man working at a desk

-If you’re great with numbers, ambitious, and have excellent communication skills, then Management Accounting might be the role for you.
+If you’re great with numbers, ambitious, and have excellent communication skills, then management accounting might be the role for you.
 Here’s a quick guide to the role and what you need to qualify.

-What does a Management Accountant do?
+What does a management accountant do?

-• Analysing performance
+• Analysing financial performance

 • Identifying and managing risk